 27But Rab-shakeh said to them, “Has my lord sent me to your lord and to you to speak these words?
 Is it not to the men who sit on the wall, who will have to eat their own dung and drink their own urine with you?”

 28Then Rab-shakeh stood and cried out in a loud voice in Judean, and spoke, saying, “Hear the word of the great king, the king of Assyria.

 29This is what the king says, ‘Do not let Hezekiah deceive you, for he will not be able to rescue you out of his hand.

 30And do not let Hezekiah cause you to trust in Yahweh, saying, “Yahweh will rescue, yes, rescue us, and this city will not be given into the hand of the king of Assyria.”’

 32until I come and take you away to a land like your own land, a land of grain and new wine, a land of bread and vineyards, a land of olive trees and of honey, so that you will live and not die.
-Do not listen to Hezekiah when he misleads you, saying, “Yahweh will deliver us.”
+Do not listen to Hezekiah when he misleads you, saying, “Yahweh will rescue us.”

 33Did the gods of the nations rescue, yes, rescue their land out of the hand of the king of Assyria?

 34Where are the gods of Hamath and of Arpad?
-Where are the gods of Sepharvaim, of Hena and Ivvah?
+Where are the gods of Sepharvaim, of Hena, and Ivvah?
 Have they rescued Samaria out of my hand?

 35Who are they among all the gods of the countries that have rescued their country out of my hand, that Yahweh should rescue Jerusalem out of my hand?’”